Idaho schools warned not to force girls to wear dresses to graduation

-SALMON, Idaho, May 12 (Reuters) - A civil liberties group warned Idaho’s public school districts on Tuesday that a secondary school’s decision to require girls to wear white or pastel dresses or skirts to graduation could be discriminatory.
+SALMON, Idaho (Reuters) - A civil liberties group warned Idaho’s public school districts on Tuesday that a secondary school’s decision to require girls to wear white or pastel dresses or skirts to graduation could be discriminatory.

 Declo High School in southern Idaho has banned graduating girls from wearing slacks during commencement ceremonies set for May 27, a move the American Civil Liberties Union of Idaho said was gender discrimination.